 24/7 Wall St. The 50 Best Disney Movies of All Time—Combines user ratings at IMDb and Rotten Tomatoes with critics ratings on Rotten Tomatoes.

 24/7 Wall St. 50 Best Documentaries of All Time—Combines user ratings at IMDb and Rotten Tomatoes and the Rotten Tomatoes Tomatometer score.
-People who like to click through one film at a time can go to MSN's site.

 24/7 Wall St. The Best Military Movies of All Time—Combines user ratings at IMDb and Rotten Tomatoes and the Rotten Tomatoes Tomatometer score.
 Despite the title, this is more of a list of war films.
-People who like to click through one film at a time can go to MSN's site.

 24/7 Wall St. The Best Movies Based on Real Events or People—Combines user ratings at IMDb and Rotten Tomatoes with critics ratings on Rotten Tomatoes.
 Some of these films are very loosely based on real events or people.